Attention addiction leaves you with a chronic yearning for everything outside of yourself.

 You therefore have a responsibility to figure out what is true and to take to heart nothing that others say or think of you.

-After all, we cannot blame our thoughts, words and actions on anyone else as what you do is all on you.
+After all, we cannot blame our thoughts, words, actions, or our financial situation, on anyone else as what you do is all on you.

 Prioritizing happiness is one of the benefits of a millionaire mindset that is worth the time it takes to break free from unhealthy addictions to replace them with millionaire money habits of excellence.